pipelight/doc.pipelight/guide/cli.md

 pipelight ls -vvv <pipeline_name>
 ```

-Without an argument `inspect` shows an intercative prompt
+Without an argument `inspect` shows an interactive prompt
 with your pipeline names.

 <Terminal